AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data.md

 Reading data
 ============

-The REST APIs provide programmatic access to read and write data.
+The .NET and REST APIs provide programmatic access to read and write data.
 This section identifies and describes the APIs used to read [Stream](xref:sdsStreams) data.
 Results are influenced by [Types](xref:sdsTypes),
 [Sds Views](xref:sdsViews), [Filter expressions](xref:sdsFilterExpressions), and [Table format](xref:sdsTableFormat).